 Health workers account for more than 10 percent of all employed Canadians and over two-thirds of all health care spending, not including the personal and public costs for their training.
-This amounts to $175 billion (2019), or nearly eight percent of Canada’s total GDP.
+This amounts to $175 billion (2019), nearly eight percent of Canada’s GDP.

 Health workforce science – and the data research infrastructure necessary to support it — is critical to making the best decisions about this essential human resource.
 We need to advance health workforce science in Canada now.

 Canada lags behind comparable OECD countries, including the U.K., Australia, and the U.S., on big data analytics and digital research infrastructure that would give us vital information for health workforce planning.
 Significant gaps in our knowledge have caused serious systemic risks for planners to manage during this health crisis.

 Absent timely and relevant health workforce data, decision-makers cannot optimally deploy health workers to where, when, and how they are most needed.
 As a result, health workforce planning activities across Canada remain ad hoc, sporadic, and siloed, generating significant costs and inefficiencies.
 The consequences include everything from sub-optimal health workforce utilization and poor population health outcomes to health worker burnout.

 Our data are profession-specific and say little about how health workers function as teams in “real world” patient care pathways.
 The data are also collected differently by various stakeholders, so are not easy to analyze across jurisdictions.
 Notable absences are workers in older adult care and mental health care – two sectors heavily impacted by the pandemic.

 We need a standard set of data across a broader range of health workers supporting interprofessional and inter-jurisdictional planning.